KubaBoi/Judo/web/help/help.md

 For browsing all currently open events use [Events](#312-events) tab.
 You can sort them by `Start date` (default), `Name`, `Category` or `Place`.

+Every date is in european/world-wide standart formats `DD.MM.YYYY` or `YYYY-MM-DD`.

 ## 4.1.
 Event badges

 Every event has a status badge for your club.
 Status badge signalize in which part of registration your club is.